cinnData/PythonBootcamp/Lectures/[PY-08] Introduction to Pandas.md

 *Note*.
 You can extract a data subframe with a single column.
 Beware that this is not the same as a series. `bio['height']`is a series with shape `(15,)`, and `bio[['height']]` is a data frame with shape `(15,1)`.
 We have seen something similar in lists.

-The good news from Pandas is that we can operate with columns, getting a series, as we did with 1D arrays, but in Pandas we can add the result as an additional column:
+The good news from Pandas is that we can operate with columns as if they were 1D arrays, but now we can add the result as an new column:

 ```
 In [19]: bio['bmi'] = bio['weight']/bio['height']**2